 - An IT suite and library that houses one of the most comprehensive collections on performing arts in the UK

 We have 768 staff – 40% are full time.
-Our core staff is an expert in their own field and many are active practitioners.
+Our core staff are an expert in their own field and many are active practitioners.
 Our part-time staff are all professional artists who provide expert tuition on a one-to-one and group basis.
 Our students’ learning is supplemented through an extensive network of visiting practitioners.

 Our International Fellows

 Our international fellows are some of the most renowned musicians and theatre practitioners in the world.
 Each Fellow works with our students for around three weeks every year.
 They are:

 |Thomas Martin||Double Bass|

 |La Famille LeCoq||Physical Theatre|